anabramos/forageboutique/README.md

 #### Icons
 This website makes use of icons from Font Awesome to give a new visual element and reinforce the content already displayed.
 The Icons are used to indicate social media links on the website's footer.

+## E-commerce Strategy

+Forage Boutique web application is a B2C (Business to Customer) business designed to create better user experience to clients and provide useful management tools for the business owner.
+This means, as an e-commerce application, it is meant not only as a platform to add value to the user - plant enthusiasts wishing to purchase different plants within a small timeframe - but also provides value to the business owner as it allows them to manage their business in a more efficient way.

+### Aims
+Forage Boutique is an ecommerce web application that allows plant enthusiasts and other customers to purchase indoor and outdoor plants from their home.

+#### Description
+Forage Boutique website provides customers from across the globe the possibility to purchase Plants from their home or for their gardens.
+The inviting homepage of the website attracts the user to five into the collection of plants available for sale.
+A welcome text also briefly describes what the company is all about, so users get familiar with the company.
+Anyone despite or being a registered user or not may make a purchase.
+This is important from a UX point of view - not everyone enjoys having to make an account to purchase something.
+Users can make their purchases by entering their personal details, shipping address and credit card information.
+If all of this information is validated, the order will be completed.
+Once the order is complete, customers see a confirmation page and receive a confirmation email.
+A registered user has the benefits of checkout faster as their default details will already be saved.
+They will also be able to view their order history.

+#### Web Marketing
+As part of the E-commerce strategy, Forage Boutique has two different approaches to web-marketing.
+Firstly, is uses a [Facebook Business page](https://www.facebook.com/Forage-Boutique-101575012604335) to expand its business and atract new clients.
+Secondly, it has a Newsletter subscription to maintain good relationships with existing as well as potential clients that are already interested in plants overall.
+These two s=tool are complimentary as they both operate within differente potential audiences.

+#### SEO
+In terms of Search Engine Optimization the website makes use of clear and direct language on the website that defines the purpose of the website.
+It includes meta tags that are descriptive of the goals of the web application and provide different key words to better frame the application.
+The lighthouse SEO test has scored the website with a 100%

 ## Features